 - Do not point the camera toward an intense light source, such as the sun or an intense artificial light source.
-Doing so may damage the image sensor or the camera's internal components. - Time-lapse movies cannot be recorded when the camera is connected to a computer with the interface cable, or when an HDMI cable is connected. - Movie Servo AF will not function. - If the shutter speed is 1/30 sec. or slower, the exposure of the movie may not be displayed properly (may differ from that of the resulting movie). - Do not zoom the lens during time-lapse movie recording.
+Doing so may damage the image sensor or the camera's internal components. - Time-lapse movies cannot be recorded when the camera is connected to a computer with the interface cable, or when an HDMI cable is connected. - Movie Servo AF will not function. - For time-lapse movies in [MV] mode, aperture is fixed and exposure is controlled using ISO speed. - If the shutter speed is 1/30 sec. or slower, the exposure of the movie may not be displayed properly (may differ from that of the resulting movie). - Do not zoom the lens during time-lapse movie recording.
 Zooming the lens may cause the image to be out of focus, the exposure to change, or the lens aberration correction not to function properly. - Recording time-lapse movies under flickering light may cause noticeable screen flickering, and images may be captured with horizontal stripes (noise) or irregular exposure. - Images displayed as time-lapse movies are recorded may look different from the resulting movie (in details such as inconsistent brightness from flickering light sources, or noise from a high ISO speed). - When recording a time-lapse movie under low light, the image displayed during shooting may look different from what is actually recorded in the movie.
-In such cases, the [2051M] icon will blink. - If you move the camera from left to right (panning) or shoot a moving subject during time-lapse movie recording, the image may look extremely distorted. - During time-lapse movie recording, auto power off will not take effect.
-Also, you cannot adjust the shooting function and menu function settings, play back images, etc. - Sound is not recorded for time-lapse movies. - To start or stop time-lapse movie recording, you can press the shutter button completely, regardless of the [: Shutter btn function for movies] setting. - Significant changes in brightness between shots may prevent the camera from shooting at the specified interval when [Interval] is set to less than 3 sec. and [Auto exposure] is set to [Each frame]. - If the shutter speed exceeds the shooting interval (such as for long exposures), or if a slow shutter speed is set automatically, the camera may not be able to shoot at the set interval.
+In such cases, the [50,500] icon will blink. - If you move the camera from left to right (panning) or shoot a moving subject during time-lapse movie recording, the image may look extremely distorted. - During time-lapse movie recording, auto power off will not take effect.
+Also, you cannot adjust the shooting function and menu function settings, play back images, etc. - No sound or time codes are recorded for time-lapse movies. - To start or stop time-lapse movie recording, you can press the shutter button completely, regardless of the [C]: Shutter btn function for movies] setting. - Significant changes in brightness between shots may prevent the camera from shooting at the specified interval when [Interval] is set to less than 3 sec. and [Auto exposure] is set to [Each frame]. - If the shutter speed exceeds the shooting interval (such as for long exposures), or if a slow shutter speed is set automatically, the camera may not be able to shoot at the set interval.
 Shooting may also be prevented by shooting intervals nearly the same as the shutter speed. - If the next scheduled shot is not possible, it will be skipped.
 This may shorten the recording time of the created time-lapse movie. - If the time it takes to record to the card exceeds the shooting interval due to the shooting functions set or card performance, some of the shots may not be taken with the set intervals. - The captured images are not recorded as still photos.
 Even if you cancel the timelapse movie recording after only one shot is taken, it will be recorded as a movie file.